abaankhalid17/netflix_sql_project/README.md

 ## Overview
-This project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
-The goal is to extract valuable insights and answer various business questions based on the dataset.
+This data analysis project involves a comprehensive analysis of Netflix's movies and TV shows data using SQL.
+My goal was to extract valuable insights and answer various business questions based on the dataset.
 The following README provides a detailed account of the project's objectives, business problems, solutions, findings, and conclusions.
+Below are 15 business insights that I was able to extract via SQL.

 ## Objectives